cverluise/patentcity/docs/DD_DATE_IMPUTATION.md

 ## Problem

-Before 1972 (incl), the publication date of DD patents is missing. frontier is fuzzy, patents publication numbers are not exactly chronological but nearly.
+Before 1972 (incl), the publication date of DD patents is missing.
+Frontier is fuzzy, patents publication numbers are not exactly chronological but nearly.
 This makes it hard to manually find the latest publication number for each vintage.

 ![](./img/DD_numberdate.png)
 !!! note